engr-waqas/engr-waqas/README.md

 # 💫 Welcome to my GitHub! 👋

 Hello!
-I'm Waqas Taj, a Full Stack Software Engineer with 5 years of experience.
+I'm Waqas Taj, a Full Stack Software Developer and Automation Engineer.
 I've spent most of my tech career working with innovative startups, where I thrive in fast-paced environments.
 My main gig involves creating and looking after web, mobile and desktop applications particularly in the healthcare and fintech sectors.

 #### ✨ What I Bring to the Table:
 I'm a tech whiz with a solid grasp of essential concepts like MVC, TDD & BDD, OOP, unit testing, SDLC, CI/CD, Agile methodologies, and SOLID principles.
 My coding arsenal spans across various languages and technologies such as Ruby on Rails, JavaScript, Typescript, React, Node, SQL, Cypress, and Playwright.